Back-translation will usually add a considerable amount of time and expense to any translation project.

 Still, there are some scenarios where back-translations are very useful.

-Back-translations can be handy for technical and legal documents (or, if you’re Mark Twain, for lashing back at your French critics).
+Back-translations can be handy for technical and legal documents.

 The disagreement led to violent conflicts for the next 20 years, with England eventually becoming the victor.